 Validate with quantitative research.
 Once you have a hypothesis about your key personas, test it with surveys or analytics data.
 Do the behavioural patterns you identified in qualitative interviews show up at scale in your CRM or web analytics?

-Once your buyer personas are built and validated, they should directly inform the design of your loyalty or rewards programme.
+Once your buyer personas are built and validated, they should directly inform the design of your loyalty or rewards program.
 Here is how that translation works in practice.

 The most frequent mistake in buyer persona marketing is building personas that are too broad.
-A persona described as "marketing professionals aged 30–50 who care about results" is not useful.
-Every detail you add (their specific role, their primary KPI, their biggest fear about spending budget on a loyalty programme that underperforms) makes the persona more actionable.
+A persona described as "marketing professionals aged 30 to 50 who care about results" is not useful.
+Every detail you add (their specific role, their primary KPI, their biggest fear about spending budget on a loyalty program that underperforms) makes the persona easier to write and design for.

 A close second is building personas from assumptions rather than research.
 Internal teams often believe they know their customers well, but direct customer interviews routinely surface motivations and objections that were not on anyone's radar.
 The humility to test your assumptions is what separates useful personas from expensive fiction.